Wacker Chemie (ETR:WCH) PT Set at €151.00 by Warburg Research

-Warburg Research set a €151.00 ($177.65) price objective on Wacker Chemie (ETR:WCH) in a research note issued to investors on Thursday morning, Borsen Zeitung reports.
-The brokerage currently has a buy rating on the stock.
+Wacker Chemie (ETR:WCH) received a €151.00 ($177.65) price objective from equities researchers at Warburg Research in a note issued to investors on Friday, Borsen Zeitung reports.
+The firm currently has a “buy” rating on the stock.
+Warburg Research’s target price would suggest a potential upside of 17.33% from the company’s previous close.

 Wacker Chemie AG provides chemical products worldwide.
 It operates through four divisions: Wacker Silicones, Wacker Polymers, Wacker Biosolutions, and Wacker Polysilicon.
 The Wacker Silicones division offers silanes, siloxanes, silicone fluids, silicone emulsions, silicone elastomers, silicone resins, and pyrogenic silicas for use in construction, electronics, automotive, personal care, paint, and coating solutions.